-Ben Sunday, a long-in-tooth gunfighter forms an uneasy alliance with a Catholic nun.
+Ben Sunday, a long-in-the-tooth gunfighter forms an uneasy alliance with a Catholic nun.
 The single-minded sister wants to erect a sanctuary for a group of Apache orphans.
-Ben Sunday picks an ...
+Ben Sunday picks ...

 See full summary »

-Ben Sunday, a long-in-tooth gunfighter forms an uneasy alliance with a Catholic nun.
+Ben Sunday, a long-in-the-tooth gunfighter forms an uneasy alliance with a Catholic nun.
 The single-minded sister wants to erect a sanctuary for a group of Apache orphans.
-Ben Sunday picks an ideal spot, right in the center of town--the local saloon and "bawdy house".
+Ben Sunday picks an ideal spot, right in the center of town, the local saloon and "bawdy house".
 Written by